jeroendoggen/Arduino-TestSuite/README.md

 Limitations:
 ------------
- * Currently only tested on Linux
+ * Currently only tested on Linux and Windows 7

-  * Default paths are configured for Linux
-  * Subprocess handling only works on Linux

  * The program was created with other OS users in mind, so it will eventually get full cross-platform support.
-Help from Windows-developers is much appreciated.

 License:
 --------